DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Eh?"

-The moment elven shrine maiden gave him answer with such serious look, Kai turned white.
+The moment elven shrine maiden gave him the answer with such a serious look, Kai turned white.

-"This is a first time for me to see it in such boiling state.
+"This is a first time for me to see it in such a boiling state.
 I wonder if there was some sort of mistake when I've been mixing it."

-"Obviously there is some mistake, isn't!?"
+"Obviously there has been some mistake, right!?"

 "Well, worry not, just gulp it in one go."

-She pushed flask with suspicious liquid towards him.
+She pushed the flask with suspicious liquid towards him.

 "...Well then Reiren try a single gulp and see how it goes.
 If everything is all right then I'll drink it too."